Bioconductor/bioc_git_transition/doc/scenario-5-resolve-conflicts.md

     git status
     ```

-    This will show you something like this,
+    This will show you something like this:

     ```
 	On branch master